EARnagram/crud_related_models/README.md

 what it means to link, or **relate**, our models, we haven't shown you an example of some of the tools Rails gives us to CRUD related models.

+The [Rails Guides for ActiveRecord Associations][rails-guide] has great information on how to do this!
+You need to read them!
+But they don't walk you through each step of implementing them in an app.

 To that end, we have four examples/walkthroughs to show you about how to structure the models, views, controllers and routes when trying to CRUD resources whose structure depends upon their relations: